 Jesse’s role at the foundation is specifically focused on growing their biggest fundraising event, the Canary Challenge.
 He’s responsible for recruiting corporate teams, seeking sponsorships and maintaining fundraising pages for participants.
 His goal is for everyone participating to realize that they are making in a difference in the way cancer is approached.
 Jesse has a B.A. degree from San Diego State University.

-Derek Smith, Marketing and Communications Manager
+Derek Smith, Marketing Specialist

 “I joined the Canary Foundation because I was deeply impressed with the incredible achievements in research, development and fundraising that this unique organization has made.